-What’s the point in applying for jobs just before Christmas, right?
+What’s the point in beginning your job search just before Christmas, right?
 WRONG!

 This kind of attitude is a common one and it holds many a job-seeker back during the winter months.